genome-spy/genome-spy/docs/sample-collections/visualizing.md

 }
 ```

-In this example, the `height` parameter, contains the height of a single sample.
+In this example, the `height` parameter, provided by the sample view, contains
-By multiplying it with `0.65`, the points get some padding at the top and
+the height of a single sample.
+By multiplying it with `0.65`, the points get
-bottom.
-To prevent the points from becoming too small or excessively large, the
+some padding at the top and bottom.
+To prevent the points from becoming too
-`clamp` function is used to limit the point's diameter to a minimum of `2` and a
+small or excessively large, the `clamp` function is used to limit the point's
-maximum of `18` pixels.
-As the `size` channel encodes the _area_, not the
+diameter to a minimum of `2` and a maximum of `18` pixels.
+As the `size` channel
-diameter of the points, the `pow` function is used to square the value.
-The
+encodes the _area_, not the diameter of the points, the `pow` function is used
-technique shown here is used in the
+to square the value.
+The technique shown here is used in the
 [PARPiCL](https://genomespy.app/examples/?spec=PARPiCL/parpicl.json) example.

 ### Aggregation